mini-kep/parser-rosstat-kep/README.md

 # Can I have this data as Excel file?

- Here it is: [kep.xlsx](https://github.com/epogrebnyak/mini-kep/blob/master/output/kep.xlsx?raw=true), but the real benefit is when you work with it in pandas, R or econometric package.
+ Here it is: [kep.xlsx](https://github.com/epogrebnyak/mini-kep/blob/master/output/kep.xlsx?raw=true), but the real benefit is when you work with it in pandas, R or some econometric package.

 # How do you update this repo?